Blunk-electronic/ET/doc/board.rst

 	ASSEMBLY_VARIANT, PROJECT, MODULE, REVISION.

-	Once a placeholder has been placed, its content will be filled automaticall according to its meaning.
+	Once a placeholder has been placed, its content will be filled automatically according to its meaning.

 	This command places a placeholder in conductor layer 3.
 	The linewidth is 0.15mm, the text size 1mm.